hs21hs/ruby-challenge/README.md

 # ruby-challenge

-- /ruby_app/order_logs.rb is the file which contains the solution to the problem.
+- order_logs.rb is the file which contains the solution to the problem.

 - tests written with rspec.